 1. An Interactive Notebook Rubric

 I use this rubric with my Greek and Latin roots interactive notebook.
-I have students cut it out and tape it to the inside back cover of their notebooks, opposite their notebook pocket.
+Students cut it out and attach it to the inside back cover of their notebooks, opposite their notebook pocket.
 It’s in Microsoft Word format so you can edit it to suit your needs.

 Of course, just because there’s a rubric doesn’t mean you have to meticulously grade every notebook each grading term.
 I don’t.
 It would take too long!
 But it doesn’t take long at all to flip through a notebook and get a sense of the quality and completeness.
 I don’t fill the rubric out each time.
-I use it as a justification for the grade I enter in the gradebook.
-I only fill it out completely at the end of the semester.
+Rather, I use it as a justification for the grade I enter in the grade book.
+Then, I fill it out completely at the end of the semester.

 Some teachers don’t grade interactive notebooks at all.
 I have tried this before with some success.
 But inevitably, students catch on and parents want to see grades.
-A single grade in the gradebook each six weeks does the trick.
+A single grade in the grade book every six weeks does the trick.

-Another grading trick I use to keep kids on task and manage my workload: I tell them early on that I will grade the INB at any time during the grading term.
-Sometimes I grade it after two weeks.
-Sometimes four.
+Another grading trick I use to keep kids on task and manage my workload: tell them early on that I will grade the INB at any time during the grading term.
+Sometimes I grade it after two weeks, sometimes after four weeks.
 I started doing surprise grading last year when some students were not keeping up in class but then would copy notes at the last minute from their classmates.

 2. A Notebook Pocket